Sherwood Manor, Connecticut

 Sherwood Manor is a census-designated place (CDP) within the town of Enfield in Hartford County, Connecticut, United States.
 The population was 5,410 at the 2010 census.

 Geography

-The CDP is in the northern part of the town of Enfield, bordered to the west by Interstate 91, to the north partially by Brainard Road, to the east by Connecticut Route 192 (N. Maple Street), and to the south by Connecticut Route 220 (Elm Street/Shaker Road).
+The CDP is in the northern part of the town of Enfield, bordered to the west by Interstate 91, to the north, partially by Brainard Road, to the east by Connecticut Route 192 (North Maple Street), and to the south by Connecticut Route 220 (Elm Street/Shaker Road).
 Thompsonville borders Sherwood Manor to the west, across I-91.
 Hazardville is 2 mi to the southeast, and Longmeadow, Massachusetts, is 3 mi to the north.